 Have you head a bunch of online rumours that consuming salt actually causes osteoporosis?
 Well it’s not true!

-There is a academic research study published in the Journal of Food and Chemical Toxicology that explains the truth behind this.
+There is a study in the Journal of Food and Chemical Toxicology that explains the truth behind this.
 There is no sound evidence for the idea that an average healthy adult increases their risk of osteoporosis by consuming the standard 9 grams per day.
 And this refers to regular everyday refined unhealthy processed table salt.
 Since regular unrefined table salt doesn’t cause osteoporosis, then you certainly have nothing to worry about with healthy natural salt.

 7. Salt Water Benefits = Good Skin Health

 It’s a fact, consuming natural healthy salt is good for your skin because of the minerals it contains.
 For instance, if you want your skin to reduce skin infections and fight acne then your body needs chromium.
 Or is it smooth clean looking skin that you want?
 Then your body needs a healthy dose of sulfur.

 Sulfur is also good for things like rashes, eczema and dry scalp.
 All of these are incidentally the result of a result of sulfur deficiency.

 Are you trying to heal a wound faster?
 Then boost your immune system with zinc and a big part of this is that zinc helps your body regulate your oil glands.

 All of these minerals are present in healthy mineral-rich natural salt.
 The bottom line is that drinking a small healthy dose of this each day will do good things for your skin.

 This is based on work by a 2-time Nobel Prize winner and academic researcher Dr. Linus Pauling.
 He says that you can link almost every disease and illness back to some sort of mineral deficiency.